Jump to content

 What is something that others may find surprising or unexpected about you?

-I think it’s somewhat counterintuitive that, even though I pursued a degree in communications and ended up working in the field, I'm actually quite reserved and initially not outgoing at all.
-As a kid, I always dreamt of becoming a writer, but I never envisioned myself in communications, mainly due to my introverted nature.
-My entry into this field wasn’t primarily because of an interest in communications itself.
+I think it’s somewhat counterintuitive that, even though I pursued a degree in communications and ended up working in the field, I’m actually quite shy and introverted.
+As a kid, I always dreamt of becoming a writer, but I never envisioned myself in communications (and to be fair, what kid dreams of a communications career?).
+My entry into this field wasn’t primarily due to an interest in communications itself.

-My university program focused on the creative industries, to which I was strongly drawn, and it also incorporated elements of communication studies.
-So, even though this turned out to be exactly what I wanted, it feels like I entered this sphere almost accidentally!
+My bachelor’s program focused on the creative industries, which I was strongly drawn to, and also incorporated elements of communication studies.
+So, even though it turned out to be exactly what I wanted, it feels like I entered this sphere almost accidentally!
 However, I absolutely love what I do now and couldn’t imagine doing anything else.

 Which songs or artists are you currently listening to?